Langford-H/Basilisk-Documentation/README.md

 - [] ast

 ## Introduction to the `.cls` File
+## Introduction to the `.cls` File

-I created a `.cls` file as a template for the documentation.
-This template can be used by declaring `\documentclass{BasiliskD}`.
-The class provides three options:
+A custom `.cls` file has been created as a template for this documentation.
+To use it, simply declare `\documentclass{BasiliskD}` in your LaTeX source.
+The class supports three customizable options:

-- `single`: determines whether the document is displayed as a single chapter or as a full book.
+- `single`: toggles between displaying the document as a single chapter or as a complete book.
-- `hidecode`: controls whether code blocks and their corresponding explanations are shown.
+- `hidecode`: determines whether to hide code blocks and their corresponding explanations.
 - `bibpath`: specifies the exact path to the bibliography file.

-With these settings, users can either read a coherent algorithmic book in [book](./Basilisk-Doc.pdf), where the detailed code blocks are omitted, or consult the documentation of each header file—complete with coding details—individually in the [directory](./pdfoutput/).
+With these settings, users can choose to read a concise algorithm-focused version in [book format](./Basilisk-Doc.pdf), where code blocks are omitted, or explore detailed documentation for each header file in the [output directory](./pdfoutput/), which includes the full code.

+If you'd like to create your own documentation, you can start from this [LaTeX example](./texfile/codeexample.tex) and compile it using the sequence: `PDFLaTeX → Biber → PDFLaTeX → PDFLaTeX`.

 # Contact
 [My sandbox](basilisk.fr/sandbox/HCH/README) and feel free to email me: dahuanghhc@gmail.com